Below are the correct answers. In some cases, there are multiple correct answers. Give yourself four points for every correct answer.

-- Yes.
+Yes.
+You will be better off if you answered yes here.
 Huskies like to walk fast.
 Unless you have an older husky–six or more years old–you will need to walk briskly to keep him happy.
 A husky is a good choice of dog if you want to get in shape through power walking.

 How big do huskies get?